mattstonge/SQLonRHEL/README.md

 ### Accessing the Lab Environment
 Review your environment information.
-You will need to SSH from your laptop to the WORKSTATION then to NODE1 so we can begin work.
+You will need to SSH from your laptop to the WORKSTATION then to NODE1 so we can begin work. (you'll be promted for the password)

 ---
 ssh student@<workstation External Hostname>
 ---
 ssh student@node1
 ---

 ## Install SQLServer (on Node1)